Study here/Undergraduate studies/Available Subjects/

 Course content

 In the first year, students study Inorganic, Organic, and Physical Chemistry, and Mathematics.
 Topics and tutorials in the first year cover basic principles of Chemistry, providing a foundation of knowledge that will last students through the rest of the course.
-In the second and third years of the course, undergraduates continue to study a broad range of ‘core’ topics, which build on the foundations of the first year by applying principles to more complex scenarios, as well as meeting more advanced topics of structure and reactivity.
+In the second and third years of the course, undergraduates continue to study a broad range of ‘core’ topics within the three branches of the subject, which build on the foundations of the first year by applying principles to more complex scenarios, as well as meeting more advanced topics of structure and reactivity.

-In the third year, students also select a number of ‘option’ topics, which consist of advanced material from each of the three branches of the subject, as well as introducing exciting new topics at the interface between these core themes, and also other sciences.
 The fourth year (or ‘Part II’) of the course consists solely of a research project carried out in one of the research groups in the Department of Chemistry.
-This year is one of highlights of the course, bringing together theoretical learning with practical training in a cutting-edge research environment, and most importantly teaching skills that will not only prepare students for graduate research (should they wish to pursue this), and also for many other careers.
+This year is one of highlights of the course, bringing together theoretical learning with practical training in a cutting-edge research environment, and most importantly teaching skills that will not only prepare students for graduate research (should they wish to pursue this), but also for many other careers.
 Although 4th year students no longer have tutorials in College, they continue to engage with the College through subject-based seminars and events, and informal contact with their tutors.

 Teaching in Chemistry